- Home

 That said, if you have specific requirements or managing injuries we would guide you to a recommended tension on our consultation.

-Tensions will vary based on the racquet hoop size, players age, skill level and the racquet category.
-Important to discuss with us when you restring so we can help get it right going in with our guidance.
+Tensions will vary based on the racquet hoop size, players age, skill level & the racquet category.
+Tension levels are important to discuss when you restring & we can help get it right going in with our guidance.

 What do tensions give us?

 In general, the higher tension, the more control.
-The lower the tension, the more power.
+The lower the tension, the more power with less control.

 Does weather impact tension?

-Remember that string bed tension is dynamic on all racquets and heat can soften the string bed.
+Yes.
+Remember that string bed tension is dynamic on all racquets & heat can soften the string bed.

 For tennis outdoors.

-A warmer climate will heat the bed and cause it to loosen more swiftly, so we recommend stringing up in warmer seasons.
+A warmer climate will heat the bed & cause it to loosen more swiftly, so we recommend stringing up in warmer seasons.

-In the colder seasons, string down will help protect your arms joints as balls will carry more moisture and have greater impact on the body.
+In the colder seasons, string down will help protect your arms joints as balls will carry more moisture & have greater impact on the body.

 How often should I restring?

-If and when the control you need is going or gone, that's the time even if the strings have not split or completely broken.
+If the strings are not fraying or broken, consider when the control you need is going or gone.This is a sensible time to restring even if the strings have not split or completely broken.

-The web tells us that the number of times per week is the number of times per year we should string.
-That's not always consistent considering that your intensity levels could vary per session or game.
+The internet can advise us that the number of times per week is the number of times per year we should string.
+IMO: That's not always consistent considering that your intensity levels could vary per session or game.

-When you feel the racquet isn't helping it should, that's when it's time to restring.
+When you feel the racquet isn't helping you as it should, that's the time to restring.
+This will present itself if your range and control are being impacted.

 Should I cut my badminton strings?

-When the racquet is ready for stringing, badminton racquet frames will benefit from all their strings being cut.
+When the racquet is ready for stringing as a result of broken strings, yes, badminton racquet frames will benefit from all their strings being cut.

-Badminton frames are not as strong as tennis and squash, so to help avoid pressure on the frame, please cut the strings before having over.
+Badminton frames are not as strong as tennis and squash, so to help avoid pressure on the frame, please look to cut the strings as above before handing over.

 String Terminology:

-Racquet strings are available in variety of brands, endorsements, profiles, constructions and materials to help deliver and support a style of play for the beginner to professional.
+Racquet strings are available in variety of brands, endorsements, profiles, constructions & materials to help deliver & support a style of play for the beginner to professional.

 The internet will also host hundreds of accessible blogs to help you do a deep dive into the details, so I will keep this information high level to help clarify the complex topic of string technology.

-Common terms in the stringing world you will hear are co-poly, synthetic gut, monofilaments, multifilaments, single wraps, rough, octagonal, natural gut, bite and repulsion etc .
+Common terms in the stringing world you will hear are co-poly, synthetic gut, monofilaments, multifilaments, single wraps, rough, octagonal, natural gut, bite & repulsion etc.

-To simplify, most terminology falls under six top level categories that conflate to help allow each string product to support its marketability for the player.
+To simplify, most terminology falls under six top level categories that conflate to help allow each string product to support product marketability.

-These categories include material, construction, profile, gauge, coatings and contact.
+These categories include material, construction, profile, gauge, coatings & contact.

 Material:

-Synthetic materials are man made strings and mass produced in a variety of formats labelled on the back of the string packet.
+Synthetic materials are man made strings & mass produced in a variety of formats labelled on the back of the string packet.

-Synthetics materials can include Polyolefin, Polyester, Co-Poly, Nylon, Polyetheretherketone, Composites along with proprietary products such as Zyex, Kevlar and Vectran.
+Synthetics materials can include Polyolefin, Polyester, Co-Poly, Nylon, Polyetheretherketone, Composites along with proprietary products such as Zyex, Kevlar & Vectran.

-Natural gut strings are not part of the synthetic category.
+Natural gut strings are not part of the synthetic category as they will come from sources you can find out more about online.

 Construction:

-Constructions are the methods on how the materials are compiled to provide feel, durability and performance.
+Constructions are the methods on how the materials are compiled to provide feel, durability & performance.
 Common constructions are monofilaments, multifilaments, single wraps, hybrid constructions plus others.

 Profile: